 Often, seeing is believing — especially for children as they learn about some of the dangers of using the internet.
 That’s why our team created a video to show just how easy it is for an adult to create a fake social media account and masquerade as a kid.
 In just a few short minutes, kids can learn exactly how people aren’t always who they say they are online.
 Bark helps parents protect their kids from predators like these.
 Alerts are sent when conversations may indicate a large age gap or potentially abusive behavior.

 Internet safety for kids is a complicated subject, and it can be a challenge to get your children to understand just how important it is.
 One way to make the process of monitoring with Bark a little easier is to start as soon as possible.
 The earlier kids understand that having a phone also comes with having Bark, the more they’ll accept it as part of their routine.
 But no matter their age, hopefully they’ll understand that you’re doing it out of love.
 And as always, when in doubt, talk it out.
-Discuss — and keep discussing! — their ideas, feelings, and perspectives on growing up in the digital age.
+Discuss internet safety for kids with your child — and keep discussing! — their ideas, feelings, and perspectives on growing up in the digital age.

 Do you remember reading the Fear Street books when you were growing up?
 How about the chill you felt when you heard the eerie theme music to Unsolved Mysteries?
 If so, you can probably relate to the first time you figured out that scary stuff can be fun sometimes.
 Today’s generation is no different!
 The only difference is — like nearly everything else (TikTok, anyone?) — they just use the internet to do it.
 Gen Z prefers to read online scary stories called creepypasta.
 Yes, you read that right!
 We’re not talking about spooky spaghetti.
 So, just what is creepypasta?
 Buckle up for a deep dive on the internet’s most terrifying tales — and why kids love them.